-- Ride with a deputy during a tour of duty.
+- Ride-a-long with a deputy

-- Shoot some of the high powered weapons used by Officers.
+- Shoot some of the high powered weapons used by officers

 Community involvement is the most powerful force any law enforcement agency has in the fight against crime.
-Through the "CITIZEN'S ACADEMY", citizens become more involved in making Tallahassee and Leon County a better place to live.
+Through the Citizens Academy, citizens become more involved in making Tallahassee and Leon County a better place to live.

-Potential candidates names are then selected by lottery.
+Potential candidate’s names are then selected by lottery.
 Class size is set at thirty (30) participants.

 For more information contact Executive Director of Community and Media Relations Shonda Knight at (850) 606-3270.